PraharshBhatmurge/s-mslab/README.md

 # Microservices-Eureka-Server

-A Microservice project consisting of two microservice application.
+A Microservice project built using Spring Boot consisting of two microservice application.
 - Eureka Server-Client
 - An API-Gateway